 We can only say that all religious experience is true, and no religion is completely true, if we can see the whole elephant.
 There is no way we can hold this supposition to be true unless we know what the whole elephant looks like.

-In the end, the position that all religions are true in part and the combined truisms (excluding the non-truisms) is true religion is no different than saying, “our religion is the one true religion.”
+In the end, the position that all religions are true in part and no religion is completely true is no different than saying, “our religion is the one true religion.”
 Both presume to know something that the others do not know, both assume that our view is the right one; both propositions are ultimately exclusive of competing propositions.

 The truth is that everyone who cares about truth understands the necessity of the exclusivity of trust because truth is exclusive.
 The Truth (capital T) is exclusive of what is untrue.
 That is the nature of Truth.
 There is no universal inclusivity when it comes to truth.

 One question that is always relevant in all times is this: whose exclusive views make the most sense?
-If we value love and living in peace and harmony with others, which religious precepts best lead us to love, to be humble and to serve those who oppose us.
-Which set of exclusive beliefs might best lead to peace on the earth?
+If we value love and living in peace and harmony with others (as many assert), which religious precepts best urge us to love, to be humble and to serve those who oppose us.
+Which set of exclusive beliefs might best lead to love and peace on the earth?

 In that endeavor we might be tempted to look at the examples of the people who hold the particular religious beliefs we want to “test”.
 We can always find examples of people of all faiths who are bad models of that faith, however.
 We can’t trust in the example of people because people are flawed.
 We need to examine the truth propositions themselves.

-At the heart of the Christian truth proposition is a man who gave up his life, even for His enemies, a man loving people who do not love Him -who hate him.
+At the heart of the Christian truth proposition is a man who gave up his life, even for His enemies, a man loving people who do not love Him – who actually hated him.
 At the heart of the belief system for the person who claims to be a Christian is the truth that I am a sinner saved by grace – not by my own efforts.
-For that, I have nothing to boast about.
-At the heart of this worldview is a truth that values others on the same level as myself.

 If I believe my exclusive truth propositions, rather than other exclusive truth propositions, I should want to serve others as Christ did, even to the point of being willing to give up my life for my enemies.
 If I take my belief seriously, I will turn the other cheek, pray for those who persecute me and love my enemies.